uilianries/imgui/Frequently-Asked-Questions.md

 **This library is poorly documented at the moment and expects of the user to be acquainted with C/C++.**
 - Run the examples/ and explore them.
-- See demo code in imgui_demo.cpp and particularly the ImGui::ShowDemoWindow() function.
+- See demo code in [imgui_demo.cpp](https://github.com/ocornut/imgui/blob/master/imgui_demo.cpp) and particularly the `ImGui::ShowDemoWindow()` function.
 - The demo covers most features of Dear ImGui, so you can read the code and see its output.
-- See documentation and comments at the top of imgui.cpp + effectively imgui.h.
+- See documentation and comments at the top of [imgui.cpp](https://github.com/ocornut/imgui/blob/master/imgui.cpp) + general API comments in [imgui.h](https://github.com/ocornut/imgui/blob/master/imgui.h).
-- Dozens of standalone example applications using e.g. OpenGL/DirectX are provided in the examples/folder to explain how to integrate Dear ImGui with your own engine/application.
+- Dozens of standalone example applications using e.g. OpenGL/DirectX are provided in the [examples/](https://github.com/ocornut/imgui/blob/master/examples/) folder to explain how to integrate Dear ImGui with your own engine/application.
 - Your programming IDE is your friend, find the type or function declaration to find comments associated to it.

 ---